Evidlo/rosen/README.md

 - GCOMM - Communication between ground station and RADCOM
   - Usually contains an ICOMM packet, unless we are directly telling RADCOM to do something, like reboot
+  - Can be used to schedule ICOMM packets to be delivered to payloads at specific times.
+This is how payload scripts are written.
 - ICOMM - Communication between RADCOM and various payloads
-  - Can be scheduled to be delivered to payloads at specific times.
-This is how payload scripts are written.
 - AXE - Actions executed by payloads, like setting/getting variables or running internal routines.

 See [SEAQUE_Protocol_Spec.docx](https://uillinoisedu.sharepoint.com/:w:/s/Gambit/Ead1y8GhTDdDpPL6pMAykbYBchad07YlAGAax6WgWh3yvQ?e=JvjfS6) for more details.